Banne Grossglockner

 More information

-For groups of 5 and more persons, the exhibition "Under the spell of the Grossglockner" is accessible also outside the opening hours.
+For groups of five and more persons, the exhibition "Under the spell of the Grossglockner" is accessible also outside the opening hours.
 Guided tours are offered on request.

-The exhibition stays open in summer and in winter, in winter every Friday afternoon, closed on public holidays, in spring (April to early June) and in autumn (end of October to December).
+The exhibition stays open in summer and in winter - from June 30 to September 19, 2025, every Monday, Wednesday, and Friday, outside of these times only on Friday afternoons.
+It remains closed on public holidays, in spring (April to June) and in autumn (end of October to December).

 Suggest an edit/correction